 Drive from Kaza to Manali

-Check out of the hotel in Kaza because today you will be driven to Manali via Kunzumla Pass which is 4590 metres above sea level and enjoy brilliant scenic beauty on the way.
+Check out of the hotel in Kaza because today you will be driven to Manali via Kunzumla Pass which is 4590 metres above sea level.
+Enjoy brilliant scenic beauty on the way.
 On arrival in Manali (3340 metres above sea level), check in to the hotel.
-The rest day is at leisure.
-Go for simple shopping in the local market or take rest and prepare yourself for the next day.
-The choice is yours.
+The rest day is at leisure for you to walk in the Himalayas.You can also go for simple shopping in the local market or take rest and prepare yourself for the next day.
+Overnight is in Manali.

 Go out for local sightseeing in Manali